Close Menu

 Peer-to-peer apps like Venmo, Zelle, and PayPal allow swift transfers between individuals, often with minimal or no fees.
 Banks also support direct online bill pay services that send either an electronic payment or issue a paper check on the account holder’s behalf.
 These tools are particularly handy for splitting bills, paying contractors, or sending gifts.

 When selecting a digital payment service, consider speed, fees, and security measures like two-factor authentication.
 Not all services work for business or give the same protections to customers.
-So, choose an option that fits the type of transaction and how you feel about electronic transfers.
+So, choose an option that fits the type of transaction and your feelings about electronic transfers.

 Benefits of Using Electronic Transfers